Larry W. Tippetts, "Toward Emotional Maturity: Insights from the Book of Mormon," Religious Educator 11, no. 2 (2010): 89–103.

 Larry W. Tippetts

-Larry W. Tippetts (TippettsLW@ldsces.org) is an institute teacher at the Salt Lake University Institute.
+Larry W. Tippetts (TippettsLW@ldsces.org) was an institute teacher at the Salt Lake University Institute when this was written.

 Our quest as Saints of God is to come out of the darkness and into the light.
 Peace, happiness, and joy are within reach, but they require a mighty change of heart.
 Spiritual conversion precedes emotional maturity.
 Gospel classrooms can be places and occasions where students regain perspective and cultivate positive emotions to combat the negative circumstances and feelings that are part of the latter days.

 The Book of Mormon contains much of worth to strengthen and assist us in our quest to rise above the discouraging circumstances of our times.
 Nephi speaks repeatedly of being “exceedingly sorrowful” (1 Nephi 3:14; 17:19).
 The sons of Mosiah reflected on a time at the beginning of their mission to the Lamanites when their “hearts were depressed” and they nearly returned home (Alma 26:27).
 The two thousand stripling warriors experienced being “depressed in body as well as in spirit” while engaged in defending their freedoms (Alma 56:16).
 Alma was “weighed down with sorrow” and experienced “anguish of soul” (Alma 8:14).
 Nephi writes of having his “heart . . . swollen with sorrow” and experiencing “agony of soul” (Helaman 7:6).
 Mormon speaks of experiencing sorrow all of his days because of the wickedness of his people (see Mormon 2:19).